Webinar: Storytelling for brands

 Spot a story you think we should include in next week’s Off the Wire?
 Email the link to editor@thestoryboard.ca or tweet us at @storyboard_ca.

-CWA Associate Membership is free for students, volunteers and emerging media workers.
-You can sign up for membership right here.
+Students, volunteers and emerging media workers can sign up for a free CWA Associate Membership right here.

 For information about the price and benefits of CMG Freelance membership check out the CMG Freelance website.